The Authors Network

 Bianca Cavuti graduated in Photography at the Academy of Fine Arts of Bologna with a thesis about the relationship between photographic language and surveillance in light of the most recent technological innovations; deeply convinced of the interdependence between different disciplinary areas and of the need to recover a critical gaze on the present, her research deals with changes in contemporary visual culture.

 Alessio Chierico is an artist and researcher with theoretical background in contemporary art, design theory and media studies.
 He is currently PhD candidate at Interface Culture department of Kunstuniversität Linz (AT), and graduated in the same university.
-Chierico has been visiting student at IAMAS Institute of Advanced Media Art and Sciences in Ogaki (JP), and former student at NABA in Milan (IT), and in the art academies of Carrara and Urbino (IT).
+Chierico has been visiting student at IAMAS Institute of Advanced Media Art and Sciences in Ogaki (JP).
 Chierico regularly contributes with conferences talks and academic publications.
-In 2014 Chierico won the Lab Award (Augsburg, GER) and in 2008 Milano in Digitale (Milan, IT).

 Mark Hancock is a writer, digital producer and videographer working across the corporate and arts sectors.
 He has written about the arts for a number of publications, including the BBC, Furtherfield, Neural, and Arts Council England, as well as Digicult.
 Mark is interested in the future of digital publishing and how different media can work together to tell stories about our contemporary arts world.
 He is currently producing a series of short documentaries, building on his scratch-video experiments interviewing artists at festivals.